-For surface area the experts were directed to maps within Cameron (1993) and Richards et al. (1993); each expert independently estimated the area.
+For surface area, the experts were directed to maps within Cameron (1993) and Richards et al. (1993); each expert independently estimated the area.
 Uncertainty in this parameter is therefore due to the variable interpretation of the same data from expert to expert.
 For the other parameters, the experts were expected to locate suitable data, primarily using web-based search tools.
-The uncertainty in these parameters is therefore determined by the total number and range of published values; the ease with which experts could find relevant information; and the interpretation by the experts of the applicability and reliability of the data that they located.
+The uncertainty in these parameters is therefore determined by the total number and range of published values, the ease with which experts could find relevant information, and the interpretation by the experts of the applicability and reliability of the data that they located.

-For the purposes of this paper, the values for each variable provided by the experts were combined with constant values of CO2 density (650 kg/m3) and storage efficiency (the proportion of porespace that can be utilised for storage, here taken to be 0.02), and the total storage capacities were re-calculated for each expert using Equation 1.
-This approach was undertaken to remove non-geological effects from the results, such as variation in estimated CO2 density due to the use of different equations of state or pressure / temperature conditions of burial, and also any calculation errors.
-These individual estimates are hereafter referred to as experts' estimates however they are not the estimates calculated by the individual experts, but the estimates re-calculated by the authors using the data collected by each expert.
+For the purposes of this paper, the values for each variable provided by the experts were combined with constant values of CO2 density (650 kg m^{-3}) and storage efficiency (the proportion of pore space that can be utilised for storage, here taken to be 0.02), and the total storage capacities were recalculated for each expert using Eq.
+(1).
+This approach was undertaken to remove non-geological effects from the results, such as variation in estimated CO2 density due to the use of different equations of state or pressure and temperature conditions of burial and also any calculation errors.
+These individual estimates are hereafter referred to as experts' estimates; however, they are not the estimates calculated by the authors using the data collected by each expert.
 For each geological unit, the standard deviation of the storage estimates was calculated across the set of individual storage volume estimates.
 All experts gave express permission for their data to be used for this purpose.

-In order to determine the full range of possible estimates from the expert derived values, storage estimates were calculated for all possible combinations of the variables.
+In order to determine the full range of possible estimates from the expert-derived values, storage estimates were calculated for all possible combinations of the variables.
 The resulting distribution of the storage estimates, P(M), gives an indication of their uncertainty.
-However as this method does not take into account the real uncertainty in each variable (which is unknown), P(M) is not the probability distribution of the storage capacity.
+However, as this method does not take into account the real uncertainty in each variable (which is unknown), P(M) is not the probability distribution of the storage capacity.

-3. Results
+3 Results

-There are 7 geological units (which are either Formations or Members in formal nomenclature; Cameron et al., 1993; F) that are potential storage reservoirs in the area, henceforth called storage units.
-Figure 2 shows P(M) as a cumulative density function for each formation and Table 1 shows the median and range of the individual expert estimates and the 5^{th} , 95^{th} and median of P(M).
+There are seven geological units (which are either formations or members in formal nomenclature; Cameron et al., 1993; Richards et al., 1993) that are potential storage reservoirs in the area, henceforth called storage units.
+Figure 2 shows P(M) as a cumulative density function for each formation, and Table 1 shows the median and range of the individual expert estimates and the 5th, 95th and median of P(M).
 Both show a wide range of possible estimates for the storage capacity.
-The range of P(M) is typically between 2 and 6 times the median value, though in the case of the Orrin Formation, the range is 13 times the median.
+The range of P(M) is typically between 2 and 6 times the median value, though in the case of the Orrin Formation the range is 13 times the median.

-The median values of the expert estimates tend to be similar to the median of the distribution (within 10 %, except the Hopeman Sandstone which is within 20 %).
-The individual expert estimates tend to cover the range from the 5^{th} to 95^{th} percentiles of P(M), though in 3 formations the minimum expert estimate exceeds the 5^{th} percentile of P(M) and in the case of the Hopeman Sandstone Formation, the lowest expert estimate as at around the 15^{th} percentile.
-For 2 formations, the maximum expert estimate is less than the 95^{th} percentile of P(M) and for all formations, the highest value of P(M) exceeds the maximum expert estimate by between 40 % and 120%.
+The median values of the expert estimates tend to be similar to the median of the distribution (within 10%, except the Hopeman Sandstone Formation which is within 20%).
+The individual expert estimates tend to cover the range from the 5th to 95th percentiles of P(M), though in three formations the minimum expert estimate exceeds the 5th percentile of P(M); in the case of the Hopeman Sandstone Formation, the lowest expert estimate is around the 15th percentile.
+For 2 formations, the maximum expert estimate is less than the 95th percentile of P(M) and for all formations the highest value of P(M) exceeds the maximum expert estimate by between 40% and 120%.